Developer Guidelines

 thumbnails are mandatory.
 Additionally, publishers may use them on their websites.

-good contrast and varied colors.
-Logos or text are optional but appreciated, especially in
+contrast and varied colors.
+Logos or text are optional but appreciated, especially in larger

-larger thumbnails.
-If included, text and logos should be readable, easy to distinguish, and
+thumbnails.
+If included, text and logos should be readable, easy to distinguish, and should not

-should not dominate the thumbnail.
-For more information and tips on how to create effective
+dominate the thumbnail.
+For more information and tips on how to create effective thumbnails,

 To guarantee clarity and preserve the integrity of data within our platform, it is crucial that